 Most traffic impact reduction programs concentrate on local and neighborhood streets.
-However, communities have also implemented traffic calming measures to enhance safety on larger streets, such as collectors and arterials, particularly in the vicinity of public facilities that by their very nature attract a large volume of pedestrians and bicyclists.
-Several such locations, including Portola Drive at the Live Oak Library and Porter Street at Soquel Elementary School, have been the focus of numerous comments from residents regarding the safety of pedestrian crossings to these facilities.
-Public Works staff has evaluated these locations and based upon discussions with other communities that have successfully addressed similar situations, it is recommended that a new pedestrian activated safety lighting system be tried at these two sites as part of the pilot program.
+However, in some instances traffic calming measures can greatly enhance safety on larger streets, such as collectors and arterials, particularly in the vicinity of public facilities that by their very nature attract a large volume of pedestrians and bicyclists.
+It is anticipated that several such locations, including Portola Drive at the Live Oak Library and Porter Street at Soquel Elementary School, could be evaluated for traffic calming in terms of safer pedestrian crossings.
+As part of this pilot program, it is recommended that a new pedestrian activated safety lighting system be tried in these two locations.

-- 4. Implementation.
+- 4. Imolementation.
 Maintenance, and Monitorina of Traffic Impact Reduction Measures.
 Once petitions had been received from a majority of residents supporting a solution to a particular traffic problem, staff would work with that neighborhood group to suggest and evaluate potential solutions.
 Once a solution was identified, it would be engineered and a cost estimate developed, including an estimate of the County's share and the percentage of neighborhood matching funds.
 The solution would then be presented to the Board of Supervisors for review and approval prior to implementation.
 Once installed, the measure would be monitored for its effectiveness in addressing the original traffic issue and for any potential impacts to adjacent neighborhoods or streets. - 5.
 Evaluatina the Pilot Project.
 It is anticipated that it will require several years of operating a pilot project to determine its success and whether or not to proceed with a County-wide effort.
 Clearly, a County-wide effort would also have funding considerations to address.
 With the implementation of each traffic impact reduction project, staff will have a better understanding of the process for selecting and implementing measures, including the community process.
 As noted, your Board will be updated regarding the progress of the pilot program as each proposed measure is reviewed by the Board of Supervisors prior to implementation.
 Additionally, a status report will be developed at the end of each year of the pilot program.